cacophony-wj/licentia_black/README.md

 This shouldn't happen unless you download the list multiple times or download multiple _Wabbajack_ lists.
 I can't support circumventing MEGA's bandwith restrictions so either sign up for an account or wait for the timeout to expire.

+**Unable to Download Archives.**

+If _Wabbajack_ terminates without a green "COMPLETE" success box and instead gives you this message, refer to the manual download links at the top of this document.
+Almost all of the files that commonly fail are listed there.
+If for some reason you can't find it, inside the Wabbajack directory is a logs folder (similar to `D:\Wabbajack\3.X\logs`).
+If you take a look at the VERY BOTTOM of the log named `current` you should see manual download links for your failed files.
+Paste those into a browser and try downloading them manually just as you did at the beginning of this guide.

 ## Post-Installation

 ### System Specifications